ccstdio/Lyrics-Brochure/README.md

 You can get files from:

 - GitHub [Releases](https://github.com/ccstdio/Lyrics-Brochure/releases) (recommended) | Gitee [发行版](https://gitee.com/MPXCreator/Lyrics-Brochure/releases) (Due to Gitee's attachment size limit, only digital brochures are uploaded.)
 - [阿里云盘](https://www.aliyundrive.com/s/8pzStAggiLJ) (Because its sharing function is still in the development stage, the shared audio files may not be visible for the time being.
-But here are some other relevant files.)
+But here are some other relevant files.
+If you don't have an account, you can register through this [link](https://pages.aliyundrive.com/mobile-page/web/beinvited.html?code=90e42d1) (you can get 500GB free space).)
 - [百度网盘](https://pan.baidu.com/s/1ZNR92kofkXpl1lhghf3GCw) & key: `fwj5`

 ## 🤝 Other